 If you want to make a career out of freelancing, though, you need to get serious about setting aside money for your later years.
 Dragging your feet today can really set you back with your long-term saving plan.

 Try deciding on a uniform amount to set aside every month for a year.
-If in one month you earn more than you were expecting to, allocate more that month.
-Then, if you earn less one month and don’t have enough to put away, you won’t significantly damage your year-long plan.
+If in one month you earn more than you were expecting, you should allocate more that month.
+Then, if you earn less than expected another month and don’t have enough to put away, you won’t significantly damage your year-long plan.